django-graph-api/django-graph-api/docs/index.rst

 Why Django Graph API?
 +++++++++++++++++++++

 We see GraphQL as a promising alternative to REST.
-Unfortunately, the Python community is a little behind on adopting it.

-We wanted to create a library that embraces all of the things we love about Python:
+In order to increase its usage amongst Python developers, we are trying to create a library that stays up to date with the GraphQL specs and that embraces all of the things we love about Python:

 - simple, readable, and elegant
 - great documentation